hadronlabs-org/drop-contracts/movevm/liquidity-provider/README.md

 ```

 First, fill `me` to the address of your own account.
 For `recipient`, you can create a new
 empty account and use it's address.
+Past into `backup_owner` an owner address that's eligible to call **backup** method

 #### 3. Build module